faranalytics/streams-logger/README.md

 ### Backpressure
 *Streams* respects backpressure by queueing messages while the stream is draining.
-You can set a hard limit on how large the message queue may grow by specifying a `queueSizeLimit` in the Logger constructor options.
+You can set a limit on how large the message queue may grow by specifying a `queueSizeLimit` in the Logger constructor options.
 If a `queueSizeLimit` is specified and if it is exceeded, the `Logger` will throw a `QueueSizeLimitExceededError`.

 For most applications (e.g., common logging applications) setting a `queueSizeLimit` isn't necessary.
 However, if a stream peer reads data at a rate that is slower than the rate that data is written to the stream, data may buffer until memory is exhausted.
 By setting a `queueSizeLimit` you can effectively respond to subversive stream peers and disconnect offending nodes in your graph.